sanaynesargi/SortBenchmarker/README.md

 # SortBenchmarker
-A program that benchmarks common sorting algorithms and displays their overall perf#ormance
+A program that benchmarks common sorting algorithms and displays their overall performance

 # Steps to run benchmarks